-The second principle that was agreed to was that any recommendation of the Public Accounts Committee should not be lightly treated by the Government And I must say that ever since this Committee has been established, on the whole thdPGovernmevit have treated ihe recommendations of the Public Accounts Committee with the utmost respect.
-The procedure evolved was that while a matter is under discussion between the Public Ac counts Committee and the Government, no publicity should be given to the matter That is to say, the comments of the Pub lie Accounts Committee are first reported to the Government so that they make available to the Public Accounts Committee their observations.
+The second principle that was agreed to was that any recommendation of the Public Accounts Committee should not be lightly treated by the Government And I must say that ever since this Committee has been established, on the whole the Government have treated the recommendations of the Public Accounts Committee with the utmost respect.
+The procedure evolved was that while a matter is under discussion between the Public Accounts Committee and the Government. no publicity should be given to the matter That is to say, the comments of the Public Accounts Committee are first reported to the Government so that they make available to the Public Accounts Committee their observations.
 The substance of the matter is that the Government of the day have a right, not only a right but a responsibility to make their submissions because they are in the executive charge of the matter.

 Now, the Public Accounts Committee has got a right to disagree with the submissions made by the Government.
 In my experience, in a very large number of cases the matter is resolved.
-There are very few cases where there rem unresolved difference of opinion between the Public Accounts Committee and the Government.
-Speaking from recollection, one case was the well-known "Jeep case", where ultimately there was an unresolved difference of opinion between the Public Accounts Committee and the Government.
-When that situation come? into existence, the matter is placed beforc-the House.
-The House has both sidef of the picture and it is open to the hon Members at that stage to raise a discussion in the Houre and give their opinion It is open to Members to table a moiior disapproving of }he action of the GOY eminent.
+There are very few cases where there remains unresolved difference of opinion between the Public Accounts Committee and the Speaking from recollec-Government. tion, one case was the well-known "Jeep case", where ultimately there was an unresolved difference of opinion between the Public Accounts Committee and the Government.
+When that situation comes into existence, the matter is placed before The House has both sides the House. of the picture and it is open to the hon Members at that stage to raise a discussion in the House and give their opinion It is open to Members to table a motior disapproving of the action of the Gov ernment.
 The matter ultimately rests with the House.